OneMadGypsy/simple-cli/README.md

 3) `copy` will automatically list the parent directory of the destination file when the operation completes
 4) `/absolute/path`, `relative/path`, and `../relative path` are all supported
 5) wrap paths that contain spaces in quotes `'path/with space/file name.ext'`
+6) most operations can be performed from anywhere as long as the path argument(s) are correct

 <br />